Global Debut! JETOUR T1 To Be Unveiled At Jeddah International Motor Show

-JETOUR will bring a number of flagship models to Jeddah International Motor Show 2024 from 29 October to 2 November, with the theme of“drive the excitement”, at the Jeddah Superdome.
-Among JETOUR flagship models, the new member of the off-road series, Lite Off-road SUV JETOUR T1, will make its debut at Jeddah International Motor Show.
+DUBAI, DUBAI, UNITED ARAB EMIRATES, October 29, 2024 /EINPresswire / -- From 29 October to 2 November, the 2024 Jeddah International Motor Show, with the theme of“DRIVE THE EXCITEMENT”, will be held at the Jeddah Superdome.
+JETOUR will bring a number of flagship models to the show.
+Among them, the new member of the off-road series, Lite Off-road SUV JETOUR T1, will make its debut at Jeddah International Motor Show.

 It is known that the first model of JETOUR T series, T2, has been widely recognized by local users since it was launched in Saudi Arabia in the first quarter of this year, and has been held the top spot for boxy SUV in sales.
 The T1 model, which will make its debut in the global market, will further enrich the JETOUR's off-road product matrix.
 In addition, JETOUR will also showcase the hybrid vehicle of JETOUR T2 i-DM for the first time overseas.
 In the future, JETOUR will adhere to the“Hybrid product strategy combining ICE and NEV” and increase the R&D and introduction of off-road and new energy vehicles, aiming for the World's Leading Brand in Hybrid Off-road Vehicles.